Documentation

 Outreach channels: Klaudius supports a range of outreach channels.
 You opt into any combination during the wizard and set a priority order — for each candidate, Klaudius tries your priority channels in order and uses the first one that's viable.

-After it finishes, move into the new project directory and open Claude Code:
+After it finishes, move into the new project directory and open your agent (see Run your agent on autonomous mode):

 cd my-agency